-Use these easy to follow sowing guidelines to sow seeds and watch them germinate and grow into healthy plants.
+"How-to" tips to easily sow seeds, see them germinate into seedlings and grow into healthy plants.

-Sowing seeds to grow your own fruit, vegetables or flowers to decorate your home is a lot cheaper than buying seedlings or plants in pots and probably a lot healthier, you know where the plants have come from.
+Sowing seeds to grow your own fruit, vegetables or flowers to decorate your home is a lot cheaper than buying plants.
+Probably a lot healthier too.
+You know where the plants have come from.

 Tools you will need to sow seeds.

-You will need a sieve to break down the compost until its as fine as you can get it.
+You will need a sieve to break down the compost until it is as fine as you can get it.

-A small block of wood, or a tamper if you have got one for firming the compost, I use the back of my hand to firm the surface.
+A small block of wood, or a tamper to firm the compost, I use the back of my hand to firm the surface.

 A fine sprayer to keep the seeds and seedlings moist.

 An old table or any raised surface so you're not bending, especially if you have a bad back.

 If you have a compost heap, make your own seed compost, it may need a little more sieving, but it is better and cheaper.
 Fill your trays or pots to just below the rim, and level the surface making sure not to compact it